kolide/launcher/docs/systemd.md

 sudo journalctl -u launcher.service -f
 ```

+If running launcher for tests purposes and not using certificates for secure communication use include the option `--insecure`

 ## Making changes
 Sometimes you'll need to update the systemd unit file defining the service.
 To do that, first open `/etc/systemd/system/launcher.service` in a text editor, and make your modifications.